himanshux0802/HimanshuX0802/README.md

 - 👋 Hi, I’m @HimanshuX0802
-  I’m a final-year MCA student passionate about building web applications and solving real-world problems through code.
+  I’m a   passionate about building web applications and solving real-world problems through code.

 - 👀 I’m interested in
   Web development, full-stack solutions, and exploring modern frameworks like React and Node.js to create efficient, user-friendly applications.